 And of Its Evolution into Tyranny

 Once upon a time, there were two monkeys.
-These two monkeys liked to do great work, and great work they did.
-They accomplished a lot of great work, enjoyed it immensely, and managed to be completely self sufficient, as there were only two of them.
+These two monkeys liked to do great work and great work was what they did.
+They accomplished a lot of great work, enjoyed it immensely, and managed to be completely self-sufficient, as there were only two of them.

 The others thought they could do even more great work if they had a third member of their group, so they enthusiastically embraced the idea.

 Once, a little girl asked her grandfather, “What is self esteem?”

 He replied “Self esteem is like a pyramid.
 It’s something that takes a long time to build, but will stand up to just about anything if you build it right.”

 “What do you build it out of?” she asked him.

 “That depends on how strong you want it to be.
 If you want it to last a long time, and to be there when you need it, you’ll build it out of something solid and long lasting.
 You’ll build it out of self respect born from loyalty to your values, from the choices to act with integrity, kindness, patience, and generosity.
 You’ll build it out of countless experiences where you helped someone who you didn’t have to help.
 You’ll build it out of a clear and honest understanding of your own flaws and weaknesses.
 You’ll build it out of your place in your family and community.
 You’ll build it out of each and every meaningful relationship you have.
 You’ll build it out of an intrinsic sense of your own value.
 You’ll build it out of a knowledge of who you are and what you stand for.

 If you build it from these things, your pyramid will last a long time, and it will stand up to the most difficult parts of life.”
 Continue reading

 This article is about a common creature, The Boss, which can be found worldwide.
 Most people have encountered one, if not many.
 Recent research suggests that as many as most Americans have one.
 This is most unfortunate, as they are a loathsome creature, and serve almost no purpose.
 Continue reading